 Aims

-The Advances in Multidisciplinary Geriatric (AMG) is a gold open-access, peer-reviewed journal that aims to present new approaches to managing older persons with clinical complexity and frailty.
+The Advances in Multidisciplinary Geriatrics (AMG) is a gold open-access, peer-reviewed journal that aims to present new approaches to managing older persons with clinical complexity and frailty.
 Specifically, new multidisciplinary teams such as Oncogeriatrics, Orthogeriatrics, and Neurogeriatrics are emerging, and the journal serves as a platform to facilitate studies in these new directions and disciplines.
 Moreover, an urgent approach to chronic diseases in older persons is required, not only based on specific disease guidelines but also considering their cognitive and motoric frailty, with potential drug side effects, which may sometimes be counterproductive.
 The journal is published quarterly online by Scilight Press.

 Scope